keiji-imai/blog/content/posts/mags_assembly/index.md

 ## Gantry

 The square frame only guarantees that the linear rails will be parallel in one axis.
-When we assemble the rails we need to make sure that the other two axes are also parallel.
+When we assemble the rails we need to make sure that the the other axes are aligned.

 ### Y-Axis Assembly
 1. Use aligners to straighten one rail and tighten it completely